CsatiZoltan/CristalX/README.md

+*CristalX* is a Python package that helps in the analysis of polycrystalline microstructures.
+Its name originates from the French word 'cristal', corresponding to the English word 'crystal'.

 This project is under heavy development.
 As the modules are under refactoring, this work is not yet suitable for the public.
 Stay tuned...

+## Features

+-  Image segmentation to identify the grains in a microstructure
+-  Analysis tools for the segmented image
+-  Explicit geometrical representation of the grains
+-  Interacting with meshes created on the microstructure
+-  Mapping fields between a mesh and the grid of DIC measurements
+-  Simulation tools for the inverse problem arising from a combined numerical-experimental method (in progress ...)
+-  Visualization and data exchange